Close Search

 Oregon Elk Hunting

-Oregon has two species of elk—Roosevelt and Rocky Mountain.
+Oregon has two species of elk: Roosevelt elk and Rocky Mountain elk.
 Roosevelt elk occupy most of Western Oregon, with concentrations in the Cascade and Coast ranges.
-Rocky Mountain elk inhabit most of the central to eastern part of the state.
+Rocky Mountain elk inhabit most of the central and eastern parts of the state.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!